bdurand/active_record_query_counter/README.md

 end
 ```

-You can also pass thresholds to individual Sidekiq workers.
+You can pass thresholds to individual Sidekiq workers via the `sidekiq_options` on the worker.

 ```ruby
 class MyWorker